rishabhjoshi/rishabhjoshi.github.io.old/index.md

 <img class="profile-picture" src="dp.jpg">

 Hey!
-I am Rishabh, and I'm a research software engineer at Samsung R&D Institute, Bangalore, India.
+I am Rishabh, and I'm a master's in Language Technologies student at the Language Technologies Institute, School of Computer Science, Carnegie Mellon University.
+I am being co-advised by [Prof. Alan W. Black](http://www.cs.cmu.edu/~awb/) and [Prof. Yulia Tsvetkov](https://www.cs.cmu.edu/~ytsvetko/) on a project on Negotiation in dialogue systems.
 I am broadly interested the field of Natural Language Processing.
-In Samsung, I'm a part of the Voice Intelligence team (NLU) and we are working on chatbots.

-Prior to this, I worked with [Dr. Partha Talukdar](http://talukdar.net) at [Machine And Language Learning (MALL) Lab](http://malllabiisc.github.io/) in the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/) as part of my Bachelor thesis.
+Prior to this, I was a software engineer at Samsung Research Institute, Bangalore, India where I was working in the Voice Intelligence team (NLU) on dialogue systems and chat bots.
+Before that, I spent a wonderful semester working with [Prof. Partha Talukdar](http://talukdar.net) at [Machine And Language Learning (MALL) Lab](http://malllabiisc.github.io/) in the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/) as part of my Bachelor thesis.
 I completed my bachelor degree in computer science from [BITS Pilani, Pilani](http://www.bits-pilani.ac.in/pilani/) in 2018.

 I had worked on projects involving Sensor Fusion and Computer Vision in my university.
 More details can be found on the projects section.